Professional Environment Monitoring Sensors Manufacturer

 Renke’s COD sensors use the ultraviolet absorption method to monitor the chemical oxygen demand (COD) in solutions.
 It does not require chemical reagents, preventing secondary pollution.
 With fast response speed and high sensitivity, it is unaffected by chloride ions, ensuring greater accuracy.
 Designed with a focus on intelligence, high precision, and low maintenance, this COD sensor integrates IoT and cloud platforms to enable continuous water quality monitoring.

-The RS-COD-*-2-EX COD sensor is a device designed to measure the chemical oxygen demand (COD) in solutions using the ultraviolet absorption method.
-It does not require chemical reagents, ensuring no environmental pollution.
-With no extra accessories, it is easy to install, highly accurate, and capable of long-term stable COD detection in water.
+Our RS-COD-N01-2*-500-EX COD sensor is a device that measures chemical oxygen demand (COD) in liquids using the ultraviolet absorption method.
+It requires no chemical reagents, ensuring zero environmental pollution.
+The sensor needs no additional accessories, is easy to install, offers high accuracy, and enables long-term stable monitoring of COD in water.

-The sensor features an integrated automatic cleaning system that effectively removes impurities and prevents biofouling.
-Additionally, it has a built-in temperature transmitter, providing automatic temperature compensation for accurate measurements.
-By utilizing modulated light signals, it effectively minimizes interference from visible light.
+The sensor is equipped with an integrated automatic cleaning system that effectively removes impurities and prevents biofouling.
+In addition, it has a built-in temperature transmitter for automatic temperature compensation, ensuring measurement accuracy.
+By using a modulated light signal, it effectively reduces interference from visible light.

 How to view data?